 How to Add and Delete Users in Debian 12: Command Line

 Managing users in Debian is a fundamental task for maintaining server security, organizing access control, and facilitating smooth operation within a multi-user environment.
+Debian, like all Linux distributions, supports a multi-user system where administrative tasks can be managed by superusers (root), and regular users have specific permissions to ensure system integrity.

 Prerequisites

-• You are a superuser or have root permissions.
+• You have superuser or root permissions.

 • You have administrative privileges.